-Those with SUI have several treatment options and typically benefit from toning their pelvic floor muscles.
-The simplest way to strengthen pelvic floor muscles is through Kegel exercises.
+SUI is the most common type of incontinence and has several treatment options that typically involve toning the pelvic floor muscles.
+The simplest way to strengthen these muscles is through Kegel exercises.
 Although a simple concept, Kegel exercises are not always easy.
 Many women (and men) struggle with contracting the correct muscles consistently enough to make a difference.
 A pelvic floor physical therapist may make this easier, but there are challenges with physical therapy.

 You’re not alone!

-Urinary incontinence can be isolating, causing embarrassment and worry.
+Urinary incontinence can be isolating, causing embarrassment and constant anxiety.
 It’s a highly stigmatized medical condition and not something many people are comfortable discussing with friends or family.
 People tend to manage bladder leaks privately and often fail to seek medical treatment.

-Several organizations are dedicated to educating about both the meaning of incontinence, as well as its solutions by providing resources and support for individuals and families dealing with incontinence.
+Several organizations are dedicated to educating the public about the meaning of incontinence and its treatment options by providing resources and support for patients and families.
 A few favorites are:

 - National Association for Continence.
-Provides education and support for incontinence patients and caregivers.
+This group provides education and support for incontinence patients and caregivers.

 - Simon Foundation for Continence.
-Their mission is to remove the stigma surrounding incontinence and provide hope for those with incontinence.
+Their mission is to remove the stigma surrounding incontinence and provide hope for those with bladder leakage.

 - Pelvic Guru.
-This site helps you locate a pelvic floor physical therapist near you.
+This site helps you locate a nearby pelvic floor physical therapist.

 Where can I learn about treatment options?